3mmasun/3mmasun.github.io/_posts/2020-06-08-one-year-mark.md

 ## Moving Forward
 Technology is advancing so fast and learning should never cease.
-However I do feel overwhelmed sometimes by the amount of new things out there.
+However, I do feel overwhelmed sometimes by the amount of new things out there.
 Will I be able to keep up with the learning pace, say 15 or 20 years from now?

 I don't have the answer but I am happy to be just better than yesterday, even just a little.
 Happy anniversary!